 Task Notes Create Plan Files When selecting the file group for the task, you can optionally select Use Current File Group instead of selecting a specific file group or alias.
+Execute Command Adapter (Create File Group Scenario command) When selecting the file group for the command, you can optionally select Use Current File Group instead of selecting a specific file group or alias.
 File Processing When selecting the file to process for the task, you can optionally select a report utility file underneath the Current File Group node at the top of the file groups list.
 If you do this, the path to the file is stored relative to the current file group.
 Process Plan Files When selecting the file group for the task, you can optionally select Use Current File Group instead of selecting a specific file group or alias.
 Start Process When selecting the process definition file for the task, you can optionally select a file underneath the Current File Group node at the top of the file groups list.
 If you do this, the path to the file is stored relative to the current file group.